The Landscape of GPU-Centric Communication: Discussion, Challenges, and Outlook

 \subsection{Broader GPU Autonomy}

 The recent proliferation of \textit{GPU-centric} communication represents the general trend toward broader GPU autonomy.
 Several works, early and recent, have tried to hand the GPU the reins of domains that have traditionally been the purview of the CPU.
 In an early work, Stuart et al. propose methods that allow the GPU to issue callbacks to the CPU \cite{GPU-to-CPU-Callbacks}.
 Silberstein et al. implement GPUfs, which allows the GPU to request files on the host CPU directly from inside a GPU kernel \cite{GPUfs-Integrating-a-File-System-with-GPUs}.
 Veselý et al. implement support for invoking POSIX system calls from inside GPU kernels through changes to the Linux kernel \cite{Generic-System-Calls-for-GPUs}.
 NVIDIA's GPUDirect Storage provides a direct data path between GPUs and storage but still relies on the CPU to orchestrate execution \cite{CUDA-Blog-GPUDirect-Storage-A-Direct-Path-Between-Storage-and-GPU-Memory}.

-In a recent work by NVIDIA, Qureshi et al. present BaM, the first approach that allows GPUs to directly access storage without any CPU involvement.
+SmartIO enables low-cost, efficient I/O disaggregation across PCIe-connected hosts by allowing remote machines to borrow and directly access devices such as NVMe, GPUs, and NICs as if they were local.
+Building on this idea, Qureshi et al. at NVIDIA present BaM allowing GPUs to directly access storage without any CPU involvement.
 Experimental results show that BaM outperforms GPUDirect Storage on several workloads \cite{GPU-Initiated-On-Demand-High-Throughput-Storage-Access-in-the-BaM-System-Architecture}.
+Turimbetov et al. showed CPU-free device-side task graph execution on multiple GPUs, eliminating kernel launch and scheduling overheads from the host-side \cite{mustard}.
+Lastly, Baydamirli et al. \cite{Autonomous-Execution-for-Multi-GPU-Systems-Compiler-Support} presented a compiler support for autonomous execution for multi-GPU systems, enabling GPU-initiated communication within Python code using NVSHMEM.